ing-bank/ingenious-doc/docs/additionalfeatures.md

      -----------------------------------------------------
     ### **Split**

-    The function splits the string using the specified delimeter and returns a substring based on the provided index or number of limit the sptring will be splitted.
+    The function splits the string using the specified delimeter and returns a substring based on the provided index or number of limit the string will be splitted.

     === "Input Parameters"